+No

 Is general education certification being sought at this time?

 Yes

 Check which General Education requirement:

 ✓ Arts and Letters

 Is this course part of an AAS or related certificate of completion?

 No

 Are there prerequisites to this course?

 No

 Are there corequisites to this course?

 No

 Are there any requirements or recommendations for students taken this course?

 No

 Are there similar courses existing in other programs or disciplines at CCC?

 No

 Will this class use library resources?

+Yes

+Have you talked with a librarian regarding that impact?

 No

 Is there any other potential impact on another department?

 No

 Does this course belong on the Related Instruction list?

 No

 GRADING METHOD:

 A-F or Pass/No Pass

 Audit: Yes

 When do you plan to offer this course?

-✓ Winter
+√ Winter

 Is this course equivalent to another?

 If yes, they must have the same description and outcomes.

 No

 Will this course appear in the college catalog?

 Yes

 Will this course appear in the schedule?

 Yes

 Student Learning Outcomes:

 Upon successful completion of this course, students should be able to:

-- 1. demonstrate an understanding of painting concepts, elements and principles; (AL1) - 2. articulate painting and design concepts in self and group critique of compositions, (AL2) - 3. create original works of art that explore painting and it's connection to ideas, iconography, and/or art; (AL1) - 4. recognize and utilize personal and/ or conceptual elements in relation to art and painting, (AL1) - 5. identify the historical and contemporary significance of painting, (AL1) - 6. demonstrate skills in the process of painting (brushes, acrylic paints, other paint materials); - 7. demonstrate an ability to represent and understanding of the human form in this medium, - 8. display a portfolio of original works of art.
+1. demonstrate an understanding of drawing and design concepts, elements and principles using various drawing

+- media, (AL1) - 2. analyze personal values through self- and group-critique of work, (AL2) - 3. create original works of art that explore drawing and it's connection to ideas, iconography, and/or art; (AL1) - 4. recognize and utilize personal and/ or conceptual elements in relation to art and drawing, (AL1) - 5. formulate an ethical understanding of local and global issues through the cultural, historical and contemporary artistic expression through the lens of drawing, (AL2) - 6. demonstrate an ability to represent and understanding of the human form, - 7. create a portfolio of original works of art.